Teichlab/scg_lib_structs/docs/source/ge/SMART-seq2.md

   Hagai T, Chen X, Miragaia RJ, Rostom R, Gomes T, Kunowska N, Henriksson J, Park J- E, Proserpio V, Donati G, Bossini-Castillo L, Braga FAV, Naamati G, Fletcher J, Stephenson E, Vegh P, Trynka G, Kondova I, Dennis M, Haniffa M, Nourmohammad A, Lässig M, Teichmann SA (2018) **Gene expression variability across cells and species shapes innate immunity.** *Nature* 563:197–202. https://doi.org/10.1038/s41586-018-0657-2
 ```

-where __SMART-seq2__ was used to investigate the cellular responses of dermal fibroblasts from various species after polyI:C transfection which mimicks virus attack.
+where __SMART-seq2__ was used to investigate the cellular responses of dermal fibroblasts from various species after polyI:C transfection which mimics virus attack.

 The whole data can be accessed from ArrayExpress under the accession code [E-MTAB-5920](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5920/).
 There are a lot of cells, and we only focused on the unstimulated human cells that passed quality control.
 To get the `URL` of the `fastq` files, we could do: